donivanjames/BNSv1-2/README.md

 ---

+**Next:**
+- Mess around with title screen a little more, need an adjustable height for ultrawide monitors

 ## Plans For Update v1-4
-- Update apple art
-- Mess around with title screen a little more, want an adjustable height
 - Score over player's head
 - Increase difficulty over time
 - Leaderboard